hyperpower/CarpioPlus/cases/README.md

 Each case can work independently.
 Follwing instruction shows how to these cases.

-If you want to run case "1-1-1-point_location" (project_name), changing your working dir to this folder.
+If you want to run case "1-1-1-point_location" (project_name), you can chang your working directory to this folder.

 ```
 cd path_to_project